ellipsisComma/weird-waves/README.md

 ### Download links

 Links to download individual shows, present in any or all of: the Archive, the Booth, and the Radio.
+These could allow users to download shows for later listening.
+However:

+1. The audio used in Weird Waves is optimised for small filesizes rather than audio quality; better-quality versions can be found at the sources.
-1. Show info is already tightly laid out and adding a download link in such a small space tends to complicate it or obstruct other content (e.g. using `position: absolute` to put it in the top-right corner of a show's info).
+2. Show info is tightly laid out and adding a download link in such a small space tends to complicate it or obstruct other content.
-2. The audio files used in Weird Waves are optimised for small filesizes rather than audio quality, and better-quality versions can be found in the source links added to each series (in the Archive) and show (in the booth and radio).

-A determined user could download all audio files using a combination of the browser inspector (to find the audio source link structure), data export (to get components for all audio show paths), and `curl`.
+A determined user could still download all audio files using a combination of the browser inspector (to find the audio source link structure), data export (to get components for all audio show paths), and `curl` in terminal.

-### Opening/closing all instances of a show's content notes at once
+### Open/close all instances of a show's content notes at once

 Synchronising the open/closed state of a show's content notes in the Archive, Booth, and Radio, so that when you open its notes in one place, they change in any other places the show info exists.

-I don't think this adds any worthwhile functionality.
+Tested, but I couldn't see a clear value.

 ### Recording audio volume in `localStorage`

-Adding volume to settings so a listener can effectively set a personal volume that's applied on pageload.
+Adding volume to settings so a listener can effectively set a personal volume that's re-applied on pageload.

-The audio on the site isn't consistent enough in volume and compression for this to be set automatically, and these properties can't easily be evened out due to the degradation of many of the older audio before it was digitised.
+The various audio files aren't consistent enough for this to be set automatically, and can't easily be evened out due to the degradation of many of the older audio before it was digitised (baseline noise is too high to compress-and-amplify quieter files without using professional noise reduction plugins).

-### External link markers

-Icons or special characters used to indicate that a link leads to another page (particularly on an external site), and so that clicking the link would interrupt any currently-playing show audio.

-1. This is generally already indicated through context (link text, surrounding text, section heading).
-2. Such markers are often hard to style in a way that looks pleasing.

-The stylesheet previously included external link markers using the increment symbol (effectively a capital Delta).

 ### In-depth statistics

 Statistics for the total show count and total duration of each series, not just the Archive as a whole.

-I decided this was unnecessary.
+Long-implemented, but I decided this was unnecessary.
+The duration stats also rely on the manually-specified durations that only exist in `archive.js` to support the stream widget.